solo-io/workshops/istio-day2/1-deploy-istio/03-observability.md

 ![](./images/kiali-login.png)

 How do we login here?
 We configured Kiali to use the [token auth](https://kiali.io/documentation/latest/configuration/authentication/token/) strategy which is similar to securing the default Kubernetes dashboard.
 Let's create the service-account token and RBAC so we can login:

+> :warning: Some times the lab machines can have issues with copy/paste of the token; you can switch to `anonymous` login with the file `labs/03/kiali-no-auth.yaml` if you need to

 ```bash
 kubectl create serviceaccount kiali-dashboard -n istio-system